MartinsKMickus/FeedbackSpiker/README.md

 ## Installation
 Installation uses CMake and CUDA for neuron network processing.
 Code is primaly designed to work on Windows.
 It is recommended to use Visual Studio for compilation.

+### IMPORTANT
+Each tool may have its own compiling powers and will probably create new files within a project directory.
+- For VisualStudio Code you may want to check settings for CMake build directory.
+For VisualStudio it is `out`
+- Always check actual build log in case of not being able to compile and launch app (sometimes popup would just say that the executable is missing although build itself failed)

 ### Prerequisites
 Most likely if you can install and correctly setup these prerequisites then you will also be able to continue with compilation of the code.
 1. Windows SDK and compilers.
 Included in Visual Studio desktop development with C++ feature ([Visual-Studio](https://visualstudio.microsoft.com/))